fi-ya/google-books-api-cli/README.md

 [(Back to top)](#table-of-contents)
 These are some suggestions on how the program could be further developed.

+- Further refactoring of functions so that they are pure.
+- Running more tests
 - Searching by title and/or author
 - Delete books from the reading list.
 - Check to see if the book already exists in reading list before adding so there are no duplicates.